 All funds needed for operation and debt service will be kept in FDIC insured checking accounts.
-There is an account for accounts payable, one for payroll, one for student refunds, and one for funds held for student clubs and activities.
+There is an account for accounts payable, one for payroll, one for student refunds, and one for the flexible spending account, and one for funds held for student elubs and activities.